 The timing of when you go can make or break your trip.
 If you have 6 or more ladies, trying to get fast passes, dinner reservations, and even accommodations will be a nightmare if you go during peak season.
 We went in early fall.
 Fall is a fantastic time to go, especially if you pair up your trip with the Food & Wine Festival or Halloween.
 Avoid going during holiday weekends, spring break and summer if you can.
 MouseSavers.com has a wonderful list of the best and worst times to visit Disney World and other great tips!

-Normally, I always stay onsite to use the Disney transportation and amenities.
-However, if you have a large group, you are going to want some room to spread out.
-A condo gives you the option to have a kitchen, laundry, and more than one bathroom.
-This can be a huge money saver, you can get usually get a better rate at a condo and split the cost.
+Normally, I always stay to use the Disney transportation, amenities and that extra Disney Magic you don’t get at other properties!
+If you have a large group, you are going to want some room to spread out.
+An offsite condo or onsite resort villa will give you the option to have a kitchen, laundry, and more than one bathroom.
+This can be a huge money saver, you can get usually get a better rate at an onsite villa or an offsite condo and split the cost.
 Also, having a kitchen allows you to cook breakfast, pack lunches or snacks, and have drinks without paying the price in the parks.
-HomeAway, AirBnB, and VBRO all have tons of condo options within a 5-minute drive from Disney World.

 3. Plan One Park Day